How to look after your skin gentlemen

 I find that men feel like they don’t need to care for their skin the same way women do and I understand that men and women have different needs for their skin.
 But this doesn’t mean that men should neglect their skin and I would push men to have a skincare regimen to keep their skin healthy.
 So here are a few tips to get you guys started:

 2. Choose the right cleanser for your skin.
 If you have a sensitive skin then look for a gentle cleanser free of harsh drying chemicals.
 Look for ingredients such as Rosehip seed oil or chamomile and apply cleanser with your hands massaging it over the face and neck gently.
-Best to use a liquid facial cleanser than a bar of soaps.
+Best to use a liquid facial cleanser than a bar of soap.
 Most soaps tend to dry out the skin and are generally the wrong ph.
-So that’s another thing to look out for – Ph balanced.
+So that’s another thing to look out for – Ph balanced soap such as Dove.

 3. Exfoliate a couple of times a week.
 If your skin is oily or you sweat profusely, you might want to use a gentle skin scrub as a daily cleanser and use your normal cleanser in the evenings.
 When choosing a scrub, look for one with natural exfoliating beads such as amber or jojoba seeds.
 Exfoliating will strip away dead skin and dirt, revealing lovely new healthier, smoother skin.